fiote/ToS-Addons/README.md

+# IMPORTANT #
+Since I stopped playing ToS (around jun/2016) I no longer work on those addons.
+If you want to PR something, feel free to (I won't be able to test it, tho).
+If you want continue them, you have my blessing to do so.
+Just fork it and start your own addon legacy!

 ## Download ##

 You should use the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager/releases/latest) to download my addons!
 All the cool kids are using it!